 The book by the inventor of mind maps, Tony Buzan, offers a wide array of guidelines one should follow in order to excel in every aspect of life.
-Practical, elaborate and revolutionary are the three words that can summarize the essence of this book.
+Practical, elaborate, and revolutionary are the three words that can summarize the essence of this book.
 So if you want to learn how mind mapping works, but most importantly how you can benefit from it in order to achieve your full potential, this is the right choice for you.

 Back of the Napkin by Dan Roam

-The author of this book wants to assure you that drawing and using pictures can really help you in the process of making decisions, coming up with new ideas, finding easy solutions to problems while in the same time building an inner system of working habits.
+The author of this book wants to assure you that drawing and using pictures can really help you in the process of making decisions, coming up with new ideas, finding easy solutions to problems while at the same time building an inner system of working habits.
 No matter how complex an idea is, the book will teach you how to make the best visual presentation by only using a simple set of visualization tools.
 If you have a business that needs to grow or you are just simply interested in the technique of visualizing problems and ideas, this book is the answer to all of your questions.

 Idea Mapping by Jamie Nast

 “Simply capture your thoughts on a plain piece of paper” is the premise of this book that uses idea maps as a way of learning new things.
 The term ‘idea map’ is a type of mind map, based upon putting your ideas down on paper.
-The objective is allowing your brain to absorb more than usual by using idea maps as a more visual tool than the standard document presented data.
+The objective is to allow your brain to absorb more than usual by using idea maps as a more visual tool than the standard document presented data.

-This way both hemispheres of the brain are activated which results in efficient storing of information, creative approach to issues and systematically organized process of thinking.
+This way both hemispheres of the brain are activated which results in efficient storing of information, creative approach to issues, and systematically organized process of thinking.
 All in all, it will be worth your time.

 Thinking Visually by Malcolm Craig